usrme/website/src/pages/about/about.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-pubDate: 2024-11-12
+pubDate: 2025-02-17
 title: About Me
 ---
 ## Introduction

 I am a 32-year-old guy who hails from Estonia and currently works in XYB as a Cloud DevOps engineer for the Infrastructure team.
-My day-to-day revolves around developing a rock-solid CI/CD system on top of GitHub and Kubernetes, and creating a cloud-native infrastructure in AWS to provide a stellar banking platform for clients.
+I’ve been working with a wide range of infrastructure for almost 10 years now and I absolutely love working with systems that bring joy to users, be it internal or external.
+When it comes to programming languages I’m very proficient in Bash, Python, and Go, but I won’t shy away from any new language!
+I’ve managed infrastructure with Chef, Ansible, and most often with Terraform.
+I tackle problems in a pragmatic way and truly enjoy it when a team comes together to solve a problem.

 ## Contacts